 The cavity after decay removal, lateral view.

 The application of a metal matrix protected the soft tissue, although after removing the matrix the tissue is slightly bleeding.
-Under rubber dam and after adaptating metal matrix and wedge to the emergence profile of the tooth, the procedure of immediate dentin sealing and cervical margin relocation are perfomed: the first layer of flowable resin composite is already light-cured.
+Under rubber dam and after adapting metal matrix and wedge to the emergence profile of the tooth, the procedure of immediate dentin sealing and cervical margin relocation are performed: the first layer of flowable composite resin is already light-cured.

 Complete build-up of the cavity.

 Immediately after the build up, still under rubber dam, the final preparation was made.